 If you roll over the payment to a designated Roth account in the Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a designated Roth account is a payment made both after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
-In applying this 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
+A qualified distribution from a designated Roth account is a payment made both after you are age 591/2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
+In applying this 5year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
 However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
 Payments from the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
-With respect to taxable years beginning after 2023, you are not required to take required minimum distributions from a designated Roth account during your lifetime.